Short-term business statistics - legal base

 In particular the Implementing Regulation foresees that data for reference periods starting from January/first Quarter 2021 to December/fourth Quarter 2023 can be sent after the general data transmission deadlines.
 The transitional arrangements end in 2024.

 Where the application of the EBSR and its implementing regulation necessitates major adaptations in the national statistical system of a Member State article 24 of the EBSR foresees the possibility that the Commission grants derogations from the requirement for a maximum duration of three years.
-A number of Member States have requested such derogations and the Commission is currently in the process of verifying these requests in respect to their effects on the comparability of national data and taking into account the burden on respondents resulting from the new requirements.
-The implementing acts for the derogations are adopted by the Commission and European Statistical System Committee in accordance with Regulation (EU) No 182/2011.
-Regulation (EU) 182/2011 of 16 February 2011laying down the rules and general principles concerning mechanisms for control by Member States of the Commission’s exercise of implementing powers.
+A number of Member States have requested such derogations and the Commission decided on the derogations in Implementing Decision (EU) 2021/1003 of 18 June 2021.
+Derogations were granted for the following countries: Belgium, Denmark, Estonia, Ireland, Spain, Italy, Cyprus, the Netherlands, Austria, Portugal, Slovakia, and Finland.
+The implementing decision for the derogations was adopted by the Commission and European Statistical System Committee in accordance with Regulation (EU) 182/2011 of 16 February 2011laying down the rules and general principles concerning mechanisms for control by Member States of the Commission’s exercise of implementing powers.

 The former STS Regulation (1165/98)